-As mentioned above, through the meta-system transition our instincts are freed to be controlled by our higher mental levels.
-Thus it is possible that our religious goals may run counter to our basic instincts for survival.
-And while these ultimate goals are mostly received from our culture-that is, our society's religion or ideology-we are also free to reject them.
+As we said above, through the meta-system transition our instincts are free to be controlled by our higher mental levels, and so our religious goals may even run counter to basic instincts for survival.
+And while these ultimate goals are mostly received from our culture-that is our society's religion or ideology-we are also free to reject them.
+In addition, our ultimate goal must be addressed at a suprapersonal level.
+Even for animals, whose ultimate goal might be reproduction, that is a supra-personal goal.
+So, for humans, our religious goals are directed towards a perceived supra-personal deity, or back to the supra-personal society.

-This socialism is a radical departure from existing religions, which are usually defined as a set of beliefs regarding a spiritual reality.
+Turchin's socialism is a radical depature from existing religions.
+Most religions are defined as a set of beliefs, usually regarding a spiritual reality.
 Turchin, on the other hand, defines religion as a set of desires.
 Yet a complete psychology consists of systems of beliefs and desires.
 If religion provides our ultimate desires, then certainly in this era it is science that provides our ultimate beliefs.
 Science cannot provide a set of religious goals; it can only constrain that set to be consistent with it.
-Scientific socialism can then be seen as the view that science and religion are not opposed to each other, as so many have argued; rather together they form a whole system that completely encompasses our understanding of the world.
+Science and religion are not opposed to each other, as so many have argued; rather together they form a system that completely encompasses our view of the world.

 Finally, Turchin presents a model of an ideal socialist society.
 This idea is based on the belief that people generally have two kinds of relationships with each other.
-There are those, like strangers, acquaintances, and celebrities, of whom we only know; these are called 'm-bonds'.
-There are also those, like family, friends, lovers, and colleagues, with whom we have close emotional or intellectual contact; these are called 'v-bonds'. v-bonds take much time to develop and maintain, but they are also the most creative, productive, and meaningful.
+There are those, like strangers, acquaintances, and celebrities, of whom we only know; these are called "m-bonds".
+There are also those, like family, friends, lovers, and colleagues, with whom we have close emotional or intellectual contact; these are called "v-bonds".
+V-bonds take much time to develop and maintain, but they are also the most creative, productive, and meaningful.
 There is also some upper limit on how many v-bonds an individual can maintain, certainly greater than one or two but less than 100.
-Turchin asserts that an ideal society should be structured around v-bonds.
+Turchin asserts that an ideal society would be structured around v-bonds.

-Many institutions of Western societies are built from v-bonds, for instance families, or business and professional organizations that recruit by croneyism.
+Many institutions of Western societies are built from v-bonds, for instance families, or business and professional organizations that recruit by nepotism.
 Most work groups eventually grow together to form v-bonds.
 Yet representative governments are structured around m-bonds.
-Our leaders maintain m-bonds with vast numbers of people through the media; and our democratic deliberative bodies are mostly maintained by m-bonds between strangers brought together for brief terms.
+Our leaders maintain m-bonds with vast numbers of people through the media; and our deliberate bodies are mostly maintained by m-bonds between strangers brought together for brief terms.

 Turchin proposes a model for a society completely composed of v-bonds.
 First we define a v-group as a collection of people, all of whom maintain v-bond relationships with each other.
 The size of any v-group must remain small, perhaps less than ten.
 The zero-level v-groups are probably relatives and close friends.
 They would select by consensus one of their members to the first-level v-groups, who would be given time to forge v-bond relationships.
 This representative would thus be a member of two v-groups.
 The members of any group would have the right to recall any representative member from any higher level.